What is the cost of Comfort?

 Heating System Preventative Maintenance Agreements = Savings

 Preventive maintenance agreements (PMAs) are agreements between you and your ACCA quality contractor for scheduled inspections and maintenance of your heating, ventilation, and air conditioning (HVAC) system.
 PMAs are generally scheduled semi-annually to maintain peak efficiency, prevent utility overpayment, and avert system failures through predictive maintenance that can help extend the life of your HVAC system.
 Sometimes PMAs are also referred to as “planned maintenance agreements,” “start and checks,” or “preventative service agreements.”
-PMAs usually consist of fall and spring scheduled sessions for an ACCA service technician to go through your entire HVAC system preparing it for the upcoming season in a proactive approach before system failure and prior to overpaying your utility company.
+PMAs consist of scheduled sessions for an NATE service technician to go through your entire HVAC system preparing it for the upcoming season in a proactive approach before system failure and prior to overpaying your utility company.

 The HVAC system is most likely the single biggest use of energy in your home.
 In commercial applications where refrigeration is applied (combined with the HVAC systems), huge amounts of energy are used in the building.
 In fact, over 1/3rd of the energy used in the United States is used to heat and cool buildings.